brianglass/anastasis/files/26_september.md

 **Katavasia**

-I will open my mouth and it will be filled with the Spirit, and I will utter a word to the Queen and Mother,<a href="#_ftn40" id="_ftnref40"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[40]</span></a> and I shall be seen keeping glad festival, and rejoicing I will sing her wonders.
+I will open my mouth and it will be filled with the Spirit, and I will utter a word to the Queen and Mother,<a href="#_ftn40" id="_ftnref40">[40]</a> and I shall be seen keeping glad festival, and rejoicing I will sing her wonders.

 **Of the Mother of God.
 Ode 3.
 Irmos.**